ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-dp2}

 The **dp2** profile is the latest file storage profile, offering greater capacity and performance for your file shares.
-With this profile, ou can specify the total IOPS for the file share within the range for a specific file share size.
+With this profile, you can specify the total IOPS for the file share within the range for a specific file share size.
 You can provision shares with IOPS performance from 100 IOPS to 96,000 IOPS, based on share size.
 For more information, see [dp2 file storage profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile).

 ### Can I migrate all my file share profiles to dp2?
 {: faq}